-[d]espacio is a series of electronic pieces composed by Angel Arranz and visualized by Beatriz del Saz.
+[d]espacio is a series of electronic pieces with visualizations composed by Angel Arranz.
 The series is inspired on the buildings of four Spanish avant-garde wineries: Bodegas Protos, Bodegas Marqués de Riscal, Bodegas Ysios end Bodegas Qumrán.
 There is exactly one month left for its premiere in Salamanca and in the Dutch city of The Hague, so we would like to speak about the first piece of the series, entitled Electronic Study.
 This piece has been composed by drawing… wait, by drawing?

 HighC is an intuitive program implemented by the French ingeneer Thomas Baudel.
 This program is based in a hardware device developed in 1977 by Iannis Xenakis, a Greek composer and architect, considered one of the most outstanding composers of the second half of the 20th century.
 This invention was named UPIC ( Unité Polyagogique Informatique du CEMAMu).
 UPIC was a computer device which allowed you to literally draw a series of gestures on a panel by means of a light pen.
 A computer registered such gestures digitally and transformed them analogically in sounds.
 The horizontal dimension of the plane represented Time -the sounds´ duration and location- while the vertical dimension represented the frequency of such sounds (higher or lower in pitch).
 The user could choose in a sound bank different timbres and wave types, as well as the envelope, that is, the amount of volume and how a sound starts and ends.

 Arranz used HighC to create this piece in 2009, inspired in the building of Bodegas Protos by Richard Rogers.
 To that end, he takes as reference the paraboloid shapes of each of the building´s five vaults.